 The concept is not original (Lost, Lord of the Flies, Cast Away).
 What makes it new is the female-centredness of the project.
 A trend started with remakes of the superheroes franchise (Brie Larson as Captain Marvel in the Avengers saga).

 The series has an all-female ensemble, with the American producer Sarah Streicher running it.
 Moreover, the cast comprises all leading actresses.
 Outside the island, Australian Golden Globe winner (Six Feet Under) Rachel Griffiths dominates the scene.
 The utopian research will soon become dreary for the chosen girls.
 While they know nothing about it, it aims to convince the whole world that the current global, male-centered society has to die.
 And an island full of American teenage girls is just the initial proof of a more just and fair society.

 All-round characters (and teenage) development

-There is insecure Martha, who sees the good in everyone.
-Her best friend Toni, a fiery and passionate indigenous.
+There is an insecure Marthamwho sees the good in everyone.
+Her best friend, Toni, is a fiery and passionate indigenous.
 The twin sisters Nora and Rachel: one struggling with social anxiety, the other with the pressure of being an elite sports athlete.
-Dot is overly responsible and Shelby overly optimistic – although coping with the guilt over her sexual identity.
-Fatin is humourous despite her demons, and Leah is the emotionally unstable one.
+Dot is overly responsible, and Shelby is overly optimistic – although she is coping with the guilt over her sexual identity.
+Fatin is humourous despite her demons, and Leah is emotionally unstable.
 Yet, thanks to her obsessive thinking, she will be the one putting light on the absurd situation on the island.

-Living real life might have been the real living hell.
-But learning how to be the best imperfect versions of themselves, these eight teenagers will finally turn into young women.
+Living real life might have been a real living hell.
+But by learning how to be the best imperfect versions of themselves, these eight teenagers will finally turn into young women.